rafael135/FreedomNode/README.md

 ```

 - Recommended extra tests: onion-layer round-trip, large-blob chunking, and integration tests that exercise QUIC when native runtimes are available.

+## Documentation standards

+- All public classes, methods, and properties have XML documentation comments (`///`) for IntelliSense and hover tooltips.
+- Class summaries are single-line for compatibility; detailed behavior is documented in `<remarks>` sections.
+- See `CONTRIBUTING.md` for XML documentation patterns and examples.

 ---